Deep Visual Odometry with Events and Frames: Introduction

-\item A novel massively parallel feature extractor, termed RAMP encoder that fuses images and events, both spatially and temporally.
-It is 7.9 times faster and achieves a 22\% higher performance than state-of-the-art asynchronous encoders. \item A new pose forecasting technique, that extrapolates feature tracks and uses them to predict the camera pose in the future, for improved pose initialization, leveraging the high temporal resolution of the events. \item Two novel datasets, Apollo and Malapert landing, targeting challenging planetary landing scenarios.
+\begin{itemize} \item A novel massively parallel feature extractor, termed RAMP encoder, that asynchronously\footnote{Notice that in this work, the term “asynchronous” refers to our network's ability to handle data streams at different and varying rates.
+Our network processes images or packets of events (as frame-like event representations) as soon as they are available, without stream synchronization.
+This differs from networks operating on event-by-event processing, where “asynchronous” refers to the network layers' functioning.} fuses images and events, both spatially and temporally.
+Our encoder is 8 times faster and achieves a 33\% higher performance than other state-of-the-art asynchronous solutions. \item RAMP-VO, the first learning-based VO using events and frames, which outperforms both image-based and event-based methods by $58.8\%$ and $30.6\%$, respectively on traditional real-world benchmarks. \item Two novel datasets, Apollo and Malapert landing, targeting challenging planetary landing scenarios. \end{itemize}